AliNisarAhmed/my-notes/Data Intensive Applications/6 - Partitioning.md

 ![64559939db220ac673d44fafccba2e7c.png](images/64559939db220ac673d44fafccba2e7c.png)

 # Partitioning of Key-Value Data

+Our goal with partitioning is to spread the data and the query load evenly across nodes.

 If the partitioning is unfair, so that some partitions have more data or queries than others, we call it _skewed_.
 The presence of skew makes partitioning much less effective.

 A partition with disproportionately high load is called a _hot spot_.